tarzahedi/data-science-assessment/README.md

 Make sure that you put the input data in resources folder.

 ### Pipelines (Prefect)

+We are using Prefect to make our solution scalable. we can also easily deploy the code to production with minor changes.

 To run the pipeline using Prefect.
 You can start the Prefect UI: